samvarankashyap/atomic-host-tests/tests/openshift-ansible-test/README.md

 ### Running the Playbook

+*NOTE*: You are responsible for providing a host to run the test against and the inventory file for that host.

 To run the test, simply invoke as any other Ansible playbook:

 ```
 $ ansible-playbook -i inventory tests/openshift-ansible-testing/main.yml
 ```

-*NOTE*: You are responsible for providing a host to run the test against and the inventory file for that host.
+*NOTE*: If you are running this playbook against a host in the Amazon EC2 environment, it has been reported you will need to set the `cli_oo_host` variable to the internal IP address of your EC2 instance.
+This can be done via the `inventory` file passed in or on the command line like so:

+`$ ansible-playbok -i inventory -e cli_oo_host=10.0.36.120 tests/openshift-ansible-testing/main.yml`